Revision 2.21 (2023-06-03)

 Physical Photo Move (PPM) is an extension that allows an existing item (photo, video, or album) in a physical folder (i.e., not in the upload folder and linked into a virtual album) to be moved to another folder, preserving all metadata.

-Changes: Marked for compatibility with Piwigo 12.
+Changes: Compatibility with Piwigo 12

 Revision 1.21.0 (2021-08-21)